 documents was set to 19 January 2013.

 Less document fraud and safer roads

-The aim: to enhance safety as well as freedom of movement for European drivers on the roads, reduce driving license fraud through an easy to recognize European format and facilitate exchange of information between member states.
+The aim: to enhance safety as well as freedom of movement for European drivers on the roads, reduce driving license fraud through an easy to recognise European format and facilitate the exchange of information between member states.

 The directive did not comment on the optional microprocessor

 The Commission regulation 383/2012 of May 2012 defined, for the first time, a unified European electronic

 Implementations are underway within the EU's 28 members, with programs that incorporate contactless

 technologies enabling e-driving licenses potentially to benefit from infrastructures already deployed for e-passports or e-resident permits.